2018 Intensive Workshops

 2. Traditional Plant Bathing with Rocio Alarcon

 This old traditional practice will be oriented towards removing the energy of depression and anxiety that result from our daily activities and the environment that surrounds us.
-Plants will be used to remove energy from the cells and generate positive thoughts. (beginner)
+Plants will be used to remove energy from the cells and generate positive thoughts. (all levels) Register Here

 4. The Art of Fermentation: Ways to Ally With the Amazing Micro-biodiversity Within and Around You with Suzanna Stone

 As herbalists we all know when giving a weed walk in a new place, the richest areas are the transitions zones, the margins, the edges.
 In this light, we will examine a much maligned, misunderstood and misrepresented plant we have pushed to the margins, Cannabis.
 It is time for us, the herbalists, to reclaim the proper uses of this medicine in our materia medica.
 Time for us to help educate people about how, when, and why cannabis works (and it’s not a cure for everything!).
-We will discuss time tested uses of this plant showing positive results, simple medicine making and finally we will discuss “right relationship” with this master plant and brainstorm ways to assist clients in creating ways to honor this sacred and healing plant. (all levels)
+We will discuss time tested uses of this plant showing positive results, simple medicine making and finally we will discuss “right relationship” with this master plant and brainstorm ways to assist clients in creating ways to honor this sacred and healing plant. (all levels).
+Join the waitlist for this intensive

 6. The Labyrinth: Exploring Labyrinths for Ourselves & Our Community with Jude Christian